-DataGrip includes predefined keymaps and lets you customize frequently used shortcuts.
+DataGrip includes several predefined keymaps and lets you customize frequently used shortcuts.

 To view the keymap configuration, open the Settings/Preferences dialog Ctrl+Alt+S and select Keymap.

 A keymap is a list of actions with corresponding keyboard and mouse shortcuts and abbreviations.
 You cannot change predefined keymaps.
 When you modify any shortcut, DataGrip creates a copy of the currently selected keymap, which you can configure.
 Click to duplicate the selected keymap, rename, remove, or restore it to default values.

 To find an action by name, type it in the search field of the Keymap page.
 If you know the shortcut of an action, click and press the key combination in the Find Shortcut dialog.

 When consulting this page and other pages in DataGrip documentation, you can see keyboard shortcuts for the keymap that you use in the IDE — choose it using the selector at the top of a page.

 On the Keymap page of the Settings/Preferences dialog Ctrl+Alt+S, right-click an action and select Add Keyboard Shortcut.

 In the Keyboard Shortcut dialog, press the necessary key combination.

 If necessary, select the Second stroke checkbox to define a complex shortcut with two sequential key combinations.

 Click OK to save the shortcut.